visiblboulder/bz-hiring/README.md

 #### Your objective is to recreate this UI using Tailwind and React
-Start by forking or cloning this repo.  <br />
+Start by forking this repo.  <br />
 <b>We will provide you with an API key for themoviedb.org</b>
           <div className="text-lg">By default when the page loads show cards for the top 6 most popular ENGLISH LANGUAGE movies.</div>
           <div className="text-lg">Give your users the ability to filter the top 6 list by rating but try and maintain 6 movies in the list</div>